DARIAEngineering/dcaf_case_management/CODE_OF_CONDUCT.md

 faith may face temporary or permanent repercussions as determined by other members of the project's leadership.

+## What to do if there's an incident

+If you would like to report or flag an incident, please reach out to one or both of the project maintainers @colinxfleming and @mebates.
+You can do this anonymously if you prefer.

 ## Attribution

 This Code of Conduct is adapted from the [Contributor Covenant][homepage], version 1.4,